gurgunday/gmatch/README.md

 # gmatch ![img.shields.io/bundlephobia/minzip/gmatch](https://img.shields.io/bundlephobia/minzip/gmatch)

-streamin**gmatch** lets you search for a pattern in a stream, as fast as JavaScriptly possible.
+streamin**gmatch** lets you search for a pattern in a stream as fast as JavaScriptly possible.

 Works in the browser.
 No runtime dependencies.
 Constant memory usage.
 [Faster than streamsearch.](#benchmarks)